-For the three months end lea
+For the three months ended

-May 31, May 3 1,
+May 31, 2023 May 31, 2022

-2022 2021

-Research & Development \$ 211,647 \$ 13.
-5,429
+Research & Development \$ 172,099 \$ 211,647

-We incurred fees of \$211,647 in research & development for the quarter ended May 31, 2022 as compared to \$135,429 for the quarter ended May 31, 2021.
-The increase of \$76,218 or 56% was due to increase in headcount for the Research & Development team and higher data access and usage fees charged by telecommunications companies.
+We incurred fees of \$172,099 in research & development for the quarter ended May 31, 2023 as compared to \$211,647 for the quarter ended May 31, 2022.
+The decrease of \$39,548 or 19% was due to the savings from data access and usage fee charged by telecommunications company.

-The Insurtech division of FingerMotion focuses on consumer behavioral insights extraction for the purpose of risk assessment.
+Our Insurtech division focuses on consumer behavioral insights extraction for the purpose of risk assessment.
 Insights are mined from a multitude of data sources, harmonized with the objectives of our various business partners.
-The initial phase of business application is to focus on insurance industry particularly in the area of underwriting risk rating, complementary claims adjudication and assessment, and risk segmentation & market penetration.
+The initial phase of business application is to focus on the insurance industry, particularly in the area of underwriting risk rating, complementary claims adjudication and assessment, and risk segmentation & market penetration.

-This division comprises of experienced actuaries, data scientists and computer programmers.
+This division comprises of experienced actuaries, data scientists, and computer programmers.